johndpope/Beta-App/Documentation/Probo Requirements.md

 	- SI session leader
 	- TA office hours
 - There will be ***silent*** study hours at the house in the `second floor study` from `8 pm - 12 am, Mon - Fri`.
-	- Silence means you are not play your music out loud (stants).
+	- Silence means you are not play your music out loud (Stants).
 It also means yoo're not talking to your friends.
 Pretty simple concept!
-- This semester there will also be study hours in `RAWL`.
-We can't always get the same room, but it will always be somewhere on the `first floor`, from `6 pm - 12 am`.
-I will post the rooms for each day [here]().
+- This semester there we are trying to have study hours in `RAWL` or `KRAN`.
+We will notify you once we find a room!

 ## Punishments

-- There will be no leniency this semester, if you miss a deadline, you will be punishe!
+- There will be no leniency this semester, if you miss a deadline, you will be punished!

 - If you don't get your study hours in for the week, you will be fined $10.
 	- This will increase by $10 for each consecutive week.